adversarial-fi/quickflips/README.md

 2. `requests`
 3. `pandas`

-You also need a [BaseScan account](https://basescan.org/register) to get an API, and a [CryptoCompare](https://www.cryptocompare.com/) account for the same purpose.
+You also need a [BaseScan account](https://basescan.org/register) to get an API for blockchain analysis, and a [CryptoCompare](https://www.cryptocompare.com/) account to convert Ethereum to United States Dollars.
 Both offer free APIs.

 Once you get them, swap out the placeholder values in the Python script for your keys and run it on the terminal.